ghc/ghc/docs/users_guide/glasgow_exts.rst

 The flag :ghc-flag:`-fdefer-type-errors` controls whether type errors are deferred to runtime.
 Type errors will still be emitted as warnings, but will not prevent compilation.
-You can use :ghc-flag:`-Wno-deferred-type-errors <-Wdeferred-type-errors>` to suppress these warnings.
+You can use :ghc-flag:`-Wno-type-errors
+<-Wtype-errors>` to suppress these warnings.

 This flag implies the :ghc-flag:`-fdefer-typed-holes` and :ghc-flag:`-fdefer-out-of-scope-variables` flags, which enables this behaviour for `typed holes <#typed-holes>`__ and variables.
-Should you so wish, it is possible to enable :ghc-flag:`-fdefer-type-errors` without enabling :ghc-flag:`-fdefer-typed-holes` or :ghc-flag:`-fdefer-out-of-scope-variables`, by explicitly specifying :ghc-flag:`-fno-defer-typed-holes` or :ghc-flag:`-fno-defer-out-of-scope-variables` on the command-line after the :ghc-flag:`-fdefer-type-errors` flag.
+Should you so wish, it is possible to enable :ghc-flag:`-fdefer-type-errors` without enabling :ghc-flag:`-fdefer-typed-holes` or :ghc-flag:`-fdefer-out-of-scope-variables`, by explicitly specifying :ghc-flag:`-fno-defer-typed-holes
+<-fdefer-typed-holes>` or :ghc-flag:`-fno-defer-out-of-scope-variables
+<-fdefer-out-of-scope-variables>` on the command-line after the
+:ghc-flag:`-fdefer-type-errors` flag.

 At runtime, whenever a term containing a type error would need to be evaluated, the error is converted into a runtime exception of type